MUSEUM OF SCIENCE AND INDUSTRY TO DEVELOP AND PREMIERE ROBOT REVOLUTION EXHIBIT IN SPRING 2015

 CHICAGO (May 19, 2014)—They’re coming … and they’ll be here to help and improve our lives.The Museum of Science and Industry, Chicago (MSI), is excited to announce the creation of a new national touring exhibit, Robot Revolution, supported by Google.

-The two-gallery, 14,000-square-foot exhibit, set to premiere at MSI in spring 2015, will explore how robots, created by human ingenuity, will ultimately be our companions and colleagues, changing how we play, live and work together.
+This exhibit, set to premiere at MSI in spring 2015, will explore how robots, created by human ingenuity, will ultimately be our companions and colleagues, changing how we play, live and work together.
 The exhibit will allow guests to step into a visionary world where robots are not just a curiosity, but a vital asset.
-Guests will have extraordinary opportunities to interact with robots that have rarely been shown to the public before, and also see live demonstrations of some of the most cutting-edge technology on the Robo Stage!
+Guests will have extraordinary opportunities to interact with robots that have rarely been shown to the public before!

 “Robotics is a truly fascinating field—and it’s one that is growing exponentially,” said David Mosena, president and CEO of the Museum of Science and Industry, Chicago.
 “This exhibit, in a fun and engaging way, helps answer questions like: How do robots work?
 How will they change our lives?
 And for the kids of today: How can I get involved in robotics?
 We are thrilled to bring this cutting-edge content to MSI and to tour it to other science museums around the nation.”

-The exhibit will feature six areas that delve into various aspects of robotics and offer specific hands-on activities for guests:
+The exhibit will feature five areas that delve into various aspects of robotics and offer specific hands-on activities for guests:

 - Cooperation: Discover how robots can work with humans effectively to assist us and enhance our lives.